arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 Above SQL query picks all categories and top `10` sub-categories from each category and returns it as part of `SELECT`.
 To do this we use a very interesting SQL construct called Window Functions, specifically [`ROW_NUMBER`](https://dev.mysql.com/doc/refman/8.0/en/window-function-descriptions.html#function_row-number) and `PARTITION BY`.

-We perform the usual join on `topics` once where left operand is categories and right one is sub-categories.
+We perform the usual join on `topics` once where the left operand is categories and the right one is a sub-category.
 We then partition this join by `id` of categories and then compute `ROW_NUMBER` for sub-categories within it.

 The row numbers are computed for each partition separately so it goes as `1, 2, 3, ..., n` for `n` rows in it.
-We then apply a simple `WHERE` clause check on this row number to be `<= k` which then typically allows first `k` row within each partition i.e. sub-categories within every category.
+We then apply a simple `WHERE` clause check on this row number to be `<= k` which then typically allows the first `k` row within each partition i.e. sub-categories within every category.

-Note: to get "top" `k` sub-categories we just apply an additional `ORDER BY` on `score` that sorts the sub-categories ensuring top sub-categories are fetched first.
+Note: to get "top" `k` sub-categories we just apply for an additional `ORDER BY` on `score` that sorts the sub-categories ensuring top sub-categories are fetched first.
 This way the first `k` rows we filter out from the partition are essentially the top sub-categories within the category.

-To make this SQL query efficient we would need foreign key on `parent_id` and an index on `score` to make `ORDER BY` efficient.
+To make this SQL query efficient we would need a foreign key on `parent_id` and an index on `score` to make `ORDER BY` efficient.

 ## Summary of indexes we need on `topics`